ALWYNWU/Porfolio/content/jobs/Starry/index.md

 ---
 date: '2019-09-01'
-title: 'Associate Developer Intern | Northwestern Polytechnical University'
+title: 'Software Development Engineer, Intern'
-company: 'NPU'
+company: 'Microsoft China'
 location: 'Xi an, China'
-range: 'September - December 2019'
+range: 'September - November 2019'
 url: ''
 ---

+- Participated in the development of an intelligent image stitching project related to the Dunhuang Mogao Caves murals.
-- Assist lab researchers in the development of a project on scale invariant based digital image feature recognition, matching and fusion.
+- Assisted senior researchers in developing scale-invariant digital image-based feature recognition, matching and fusion.
-- Participated in the development of image preprocessing functions, including histogram equalization processing, image rotation, image scaling and image radial distortion correction.
+- Involved in the design, construction and development of image pre-processing pipeline.
+- Independently developed histogram equalization processing, image radial distortion correction and other functions